 Plenty of patients prefer their PA as their primary care provider and others see the PA and MD interchangeably.
 Practices rely on the income generated by PAs.
 None of this would be conscionable if the PA provided substandard, mid-level care and PAs wouldn’t lead 400 million patient visits a year.

 Competency, Not Credentials

-And this is really the point: Medical care should be about competency, not just credentials.
+The bottom line: Medical care should be about competency, not just credentials.
 If you’re trained, you’re trained.
 But, as Dr. Pappas suggests, it’s also about attitude.
-Give me a new grad PA, compassionate yet humble, hungry for knowledge and a commitment to evidence-based practice over a world-renowned doc who just doesn’t care anymore.
-You can teach the practice of medicine, but you can’t readily teach humanity.
+Give me a new grad PA, compassionate yet humble, hungry for knowledge, and a commitment to evidence-based practice over a world-renowned doc who just doesn’t care anymore.
+You can teach the practice of medicine, but you can’t readily teach kindness and compassion.